Aurochs: Extinction

+A 2021 study argued that the aurochs possibly survived in northeastern Bulgaria until at least the 17th century.
+A horn-core excavated in 2020 in Sofia was identified as being from an aurochs; the archaeological layer in which it was found was dated to the second half of the 17th or first half of the 18th century, suggesting that aurochs may have survived in Bulgaria until that date.

 Breeding of aurochs-like cattle

 In the early 1920s, Heinz Heck initiated a selective breeding program in Hellabrunn Zoo attempting to breed back the aurochs using several cattle breeds; the result is called Heck cattle.

 Herds of these cattle were released to Oostvaardersplassen, a polder in the Netherlands in the 1980s as aurochs surrogates for naturalistic grazing with the aim to restore prehistorical landscapes.
 Large numbers of them died of starvation during the cold winters of 2005 and 2010, and the project of no interference ended in 2018.

 Starting in 1996, Heck cattle were crossed with southern European cattle breeds such as Sayaguesa Cattle, Chianina and to a lesser extent Spanish Fighting Bulls in the hope of creating a more aurochs-like animal.
 The resulting crossbreeds are called Taurus cattle.
 Other breeding-back projects are the Tauros Programme and the Uruz Project.

 However, approaches aiming at breeding an aurochs-like phenotype do not equate to an aurochs-like genotype.